thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 ### Custom.Windows.System.Pslist
 A custom version updated to also show the child processes of each process.

+### Custom.Windows.Linux.Pslist
+A custom version updated to also show the child processes of each linux process.

 ### Generic.Remediation.Process
 This artifact enables killing a process by Name, Path, PID or Hash, both in Windows and Linux.